 Discussion with staff, residents, observation of practice and review of care records confirmed that residents were enabled and supported to engage and participate in meaningful activities.
-On the day of the inspection some residents were out for coffee while others were out on the bus.
+The residents explained that they had made Easter baskets the day before.
+The residents advised that they enjoyed the range of activities available including a sing along session last week.
+The hairdresser was also present in the home.

 Arrangements were in place for residents to maintain links with their friends, families and wider community.
 The staff confirmed that family were welcome to visit the home at any time.
+The residents in the home are well known in the local community and they are facilitated to attend any events of their choice.